canonical/ubuntu-mir/README.md

 TODO: - no Errors/warnings during the build
 TODO-A: - no incautious use of malloc/sprintf (as far as we can check it)
 TODO-B: - no incautious use of malloc/sprintf (the language has no direct MM)
-TODO: - no use of sudo, gksu, pkexec, or LD_LIBRARY_PATH (usage is OK inside
-TODO:   tests)
-TODO: - no use of user nobody
-TODO: - no use of setuid
-TODO: - use of setuid, but ok because TBD (prefer systemd to set those
-TODO:   for services)
 TODO: - no important open bugs (crashers, etc) in Debian or Ubuntu
 TODO: - no dependency on webkit, qtwebkit, seed or libgoa-*
 TODO-A: - not part of the UI for extra checks